iPowerTech/cyberpunk-vr-port/README.md

 # CyberpunkVR Port

+## Upcoming Features (Next Release)
+### 🚗 VR Motion Controller Vehicle Driving
+Experience Night City like never before!
+The next update introduces **fully immersive vehicle steering** using VR motion controllers.

+**New Features**
+- Drive both **cars and motorcycles** using your hands.
+- Physically grab the steering wheel or handlebars.
+- Steer naturally with real 1:1 hand movements.
+- No thumbstick steering required.
+- Fully integrated with the VR interaction system for a more realistic driving experience.

+This is another major step toward making Cyberpunk 2077 feel like a true native VR game.

 A 6-DoF **VR mod for Cyberpunk 2077**, built as a **RED4ext plugin** — there is no `dxgi.dll` proxy any more. `CyberpunkVR_Stereo` drives OpenXR head tracking, real stereo and the in-headset overlay; `CyberpunkVR_Hands` drives a **full-body VR